Rated4.8/5 | 1512 reviews

 If the tenant still remains after the order date, landlords usually need to move into enforcement steps such as bailiff action.

-If court progression is likely, the full pack is often the practical choice because it helps maintain notice-to-court continuity.
+If court action is likely, the full pack is often the practical choice because it helps keep the notice and court papers aligned.

 Related eviction guides